-Shoshauna Mohlman (Swing for Sarah Russell) has been fortunate enough to perform with StoryBook Theater since 2011, playing several Moms, a Fairy, various animals and a Toymaker.
-She was also recently seen in Seattle Musical Theater’s Little Women as Marmee.
+Shoshauna Mohlman (Princess Gorgeous, Princess Picture Perfect) has been fortunate enough to perform with StoryBook Theater since 2011, playing several Moms, a Fairy, various animals and a Toymaker.
+She was recently seen in Seattle Musical Theater’s Little Women as Marmee, and most recently seen at StoryBook in The Little Engine That Could and 3 Pigs.
 She feels like she has the best job in the world; introducing children to the magic of theater!
 She is forever grateful for the support of her loving husband, Shawn and their amazing children as she pursues this passion.
 Enjoy the show!

 Liz Clayton (Stage Manager) has been stage managing for StoryBook Theater since 2009, and she loves working with the StoryBook Theater and Studio East actors, staff, and crew.
 Liz has a BA in theatre from Notre Dame and an MFA in drama and theatre for the young from Eastern Michigan University.
 Liz and her husband Noel have two young StoryBook Theater fans of their own: Leo, born in 2014, and Joseph, born in 2016.